Early Printed Books

 What are the College Archives?

-The College Archives are part of the Manuscripts and Archives Research Library and are the repository for all non-current official College records that have sufficient historical, administrative and legal value to warrant their preservation.
+The College Archives are part of Manuscripts & Archives and are the repository for all non-current official College records that have sufficient historical, administrative and legal value to warrant their preservation.

 When should transfer take place?